galacticcouncil/Basilisk-ui-old/README.md

 Thanks to our local resolver architecture, we can compose various data sources easily and serve them in an unified manner via complex queries.

+> Please refer to `src/hooks/extension` for a simple example of a folder structure & code separation.

 Example of a query resolver:

 ```typescript